 Body Image and Eating Disorders

-Body image is the perception a person has in relation to their physical self.
+Body image is the perception a person has about their physical self.
 This perception is also, and more importantly, linked to the thoughts and feelings the person experiences as a result of that perception.
-These feelings are not only negative they can also be positive or a combination of both.
+These feelings are not only negative; they can also be positive or a combination of both.
 How the individual feels is influenced by both environmental and individual factors.

 - The way you see yourself (Perceptual)

-The way you see your body is not always a correct representation of what you actually look like.
-For example, a person may perceive themselves to be fat when in reality they are underweight.
+The way you see your body is not always a correct representation of what you look like.
+For example, a person may perceive themselves to be fat when in reality, they are underweight.
 How a person sees themselves is their perceptual body image.

 - The way you feel about the way you look (Affective)

 There are things a person may like or dislike about the way they look.
-Your feelings about your body, especially the amount of satisfaction or dissatisfaction you experience in relation to your appearance, weight, shape and body parts is your affective body image.
+Your feelings about your body, especially the amount of satisfaction or dissatisfaction you experience about your appearance, weight, shape, and body parts is your affective body image.

 - The thoughts and beliefs you have about your body (Cognitive)